drueck/dotfiles/README.md

 Once you have gotten the dotfiles repo cloned, you can complete the setup.

+Note that the versions of the various programming languages that will be installed via asdf as part of this setup were the latest as of mid 2023, but you might want to update them before installing or just install newer/different versions in addition to the ones installed by default.

 ```terminal
 cd ~/projects/dotfiles/setup
 ./setup.sh
 ```

 After installing, close your terminal and open iTerm and you should be all set!

-Note that this setup doesn't install any versions of any programming languages except for rust.
-You'll be set up to install the versions you want with asdf for ruby, python, node, erlang, and elixir.